taarifa/TaarifaWaterpoints/README.rst

 Contribute
 __________

 There is still much left do do and Taarifa is currently undergoing rapid development.
 To get started send a message to the taarifa-dev_ mailinglist and check out the github issues.
 We use the github pull request model for all contributions.
+Refer to the `contributing guidelines`_ for further details.

 .. _Taarifa: http://taarifa.org
 .. _taarifa-dev: https://groups.google.com/forum/#!forum/taarifa-dev
 .. _Taarifa API: http://github.com/taarifa/TaarifaAPI
 .. _angularjs: https://angularjs.org/
+.. _contributing guidelines: CONTRIBUTING.rst